chadxz/drift/docs/WALKTHROUGH.md

 **Part A: Building the Web Server (Assembly)**

 1. Minimal hello world (stdout)
-2. Create a TCP socket
+2. Create a TCP socket (IPv6 dual-stack)
 3. Bind to a port
 4. Listen for connections
 5. Accept a connection
 6. Read the HTTP request
 7. Send an HTTP response
-8. Handle multiple connections (loop)
+8. Handle multiple connections (loop) + socket options

 **Part B: Packaging & Deployment**